poseidonos/poseidonos/README.md

 sudo ./start_poseidonos.sh
 ```

-## Learn POS Commands
+## Learn POS with Command Line Interface

-This guide introduces the basics of POS.
-We demonstrate how to manage storage resources (e.g., POS devices, arrays, and volumes) using POS.
-The target audience is anyone who wants to learn about POS and explore its capabilities.
-The prerequisite knowledge is the minimum skill of Linux administration.
+Let's explore the features and the capabilities of POS.
+Using the POS command-line interface, you will learn to manage storage resources (e.g., devices, arrays, and volumes).
+The prerequisite knowledge is the minimum skill in Linux administration.

+**Important Note**: we also provide [**PoseidonOS-GUI**](https://github.com/poseidonos/poseidonos-gui), a web-based graphical user interface (GUI).

 ### Environments
-The following hardware and configurations are used in this guide.
-These may change as this guide gets revised.
+In this example, the following hardware and configurations are used:
 ```bash
 Hardware: Poseidon server
  - Reference server hardware implementation engineered by Samsung and Inspur